Trauma-Informed Teaching: A Practical Guide for SchoolsTrauma-Informed Teaching: A Practical Guide for Schools: practical strategies for teachers

 Staff Wellbeing and Vicarious Trauma

-Schools have a duty of care to their staff as well as their pupils.
+Schools have a duty of care to their staff as well as their learners.
 The following structures reduce the risk of vicarious trauma and support staff who are already affected.

 Clear role boundaries.
 Staff should understand what their role requires them to do and what it does not.
 The teacher's role is to teach and to provide a safe, regulated classroom environment.
 It is not to act as a therapist.
 Clarity about this boundary protects staff from taking on more than they can sustain.